ryantuck/xmas/README.md

 A wedding registry for christmas gifts.
 It's like actually sending a christmas list to Santa.
 Except Santa is your friends and family.

+This app went live for Christmas 2014 and was thoroughly successful.
+It's my first full-stack javascript web-app I've ever built, and I'm proud of it.

 ---

 ### Bugs

 - if a user just signs up, and then tries to access a different list, the app will crash because it can't find the user_id provided in the http request.
 Odd that this would happen, especially if it *should* be able to find the user.
-- if a person deletes all items on his list, it will reset to the original 5.
-I understand why this is happening, but is it behavior that we want?

 ### TODO

-- form validation
-- CSS
-- clean up garbage
-- copy
-- home page!
+- port to general-use birthday / registry list app.

 ### Design Considerations

 - add user name to user model?
 - allow list naming? could be fun.
-- merge login, signup, and home into one page? almost certainly.
+- home page should allow automatic interaction.
 - social share buttons?
-- social login? nah.
+- social login? maybe!
 - incorporate mailchimp or something? nodemailer seems like a good option, along with sendgrid.

 ### Optimizations

-- convert a lot of stuff to socket.io communication instead of http requests.
+- convert a lot of stuff to socket.io communication instead of http requests (except socket doesn't play nice with heroku).